Is it really possible to start a profitable business with little money?

 Both are effective ways of publishing your ideas into the world, potentially reaching millions of knowledge seekers.

 A blog or a YouTube channel that’s dependent on organic traffic, won’t make you money in the short run but as you build your online brand, traffic, and subscribers, you’ll attract the attention of brands which are more than willing to pay to be in front of your audience.

 Of course, there are a lot of ways to monetize a channel and a blog aside from ads and sponsorships; if you have the traffic, you will make money but you can’t rush it, otherwise, you will burn out and stop the whole journey entirely.

-This is where you work to build an asset that will provide you with a leveraged and semi-passive income later on, your time and effort will not however be paid initially when you’re pouring in the hard work and most people would find this a raw deal since very few of us would have passed the infamouse marshmallow test.
+This is where you work to build an asset that will provide you with a leveraged and semi-passive income, later on, your time and effort will not, however, be paid initially when you’re pouring in the hard work and most people would find this a raw deal since very few of us would have passed the infamous marshmallow test.